 The Richard E. Taber Citizenship Award

 The First County Bank Richard E. Taber Citizenship Award honors high school students, living in the lower Fairfield County area, who consistently demonstrate good citizenship at school, at home and in the community.
 The program, which awards $5,000 scholarships to three local deserving students, is designed to recognize and encourage young people who are honest, hard-working, helpful and fair.
 Through this award, the First County Bank Foundation seeks to motivate promising young students and to build good community-minded citizens for the future.
 It also provides the young citizens of lower Fairfield County with the encouragement that is vitally important in shaping their characters at an impressionable time in their lives.
-Applications are accepted from January 1st to May 31st.
+Applications are accepted from January 1st to April 29th.
+As of April 30th, 2016, we are no longer accepting scholarship applications for 2016.

 The Award, named in honor of past Chairman and CEO, Richard E. Taber, who retired in 2011, was created in recognition of Taber’s innumerable contributions to the community.